johnpapa/shopping-for-codespaces/README.md

 1. Now the URL can be shared with your stakeholders.

-   > Your stakeholders review the running app and their pleased ... until they notice that the products are not sorted in the proper ascending order by name.
-Uh oh!
-You're going to have to fix that!
+   > Your stakeholders review the running app and they're pleased ... until they notice that the products are not sorted in the proper ascending order by name.
+Uh oh, you're going to have to fix that!
 But you can't remember the exact syntax to sort the JavaScript array.
 You'll use GitHub Co-Pilot to do this.

 ### Sort the products using the help of Copilot